 We enter into contracts with our customers that are typically three years in length.
 These contracts set forth the general terms and pricing of our products and solutions but generally do not include minimum order volumes or committed order volumes.
 Accordingly, contracts do not provide guarantees of future revenues.
 Due to our contract terms and the nature of the background screening industry, we determined our contract terms for ASC 606 purposes are less than one year.
-Through our ongoing dialogue with our customers, we have visibility into their expected future order volumes, although these can be difficult to accurately forecast due to the dynamic nature of forecasting hiring and business needs.
 We typically bill our customers at the end of each month and recognize revenues as completed orders are reported or otherwise made available to our customers.
-Over 92% of the criminal searches performed in the United States are completed the same day they are submitted.
+Approximately 90% of the criminal searches performed in the United States are completed the same day they are submitted.

-We generated revenues of \$810.0 million for the year ended December 31, 2022, which represents 13.7% growth as compared to \$712.3 million for the year ended December 31, 2021 was generated in the Americas, predominantly in the U.S., while the remaining 15% was generated internationally.
-Other than the United States, no single country accounted for 10% or more of our total revenues for the year ended December 31, 2022.
+We generated revenues of \$763.8 million for the year ended December 31, 2023, which represents a decline of 5.7% as compared to \$810.0 million for the year ended December 31, 2022.
+Approximately 87% of our revenues for the year ended December 31, 2023 was generated in the Americas, predominantly in the U.S., while the remaining 13% was generated internationally.
+Other than the United States, no single country accounted for 10% or more of our total revenues for the year ended December 31, 2023.